Skip over main navigation

 Agreement

-When it is agreed that a young person does not have capacity to make a decision about appropriate education needs, then parents will automatically make that decision for them unless the Court of Protection has appointed a different person to be their Deputy.
-They would have to make the decision which was in the best interests of the young person concerned.
+When it is agreed that a young person does not have capacity to make a decision they would otherwise be entitled to make under CFA 2014 , then the parents will automatically make that decision (in the way described above) for them unless the Court of Protection has appointed a different person to be the young person’s Deputy.
 The local authority would also still have to seek the young person's views as part of any decision-making process.

 Disagreement

-There may be disagreement between the parents, the young person, the school or college being attended, and/or the local authority, regarding a young person's mental capacity to make a decision.
-It may then be necessary to seek an assessment to provide a professional opinion of the young person's capacity to make the decision.
+There might be disagreement between the parents, the young person, the school or college being attended, and/or the local authority, regarding a young person's mental capacity to make a decision.
+If this happens then it will be necessary to seek a professional opinion of the young person's capacity to make the decision.

 The Mental Capacity Code of Practice confirms that this opinion could come from a psychiatrist, psychologist, speech and language therapist, occupational therapist or social worker.
 It might also come from someone like a GP or other medical professional who is involved with the young person.
 It is very important that such assessments are done by professionals who have acquired the necessary skills.
-A decision on a young person's mental capacity should not be made by a school/college or local authority.
+Where there is disagreement, a decision on a young person's mental capacity should not be made by a school/college

-A mental capacity assessment might be helpful to support a parent who wished to take a decision on behalf of a young person and was being challenged by a local authority about their right to do so.
+A mental capacity assessment might be helpful to support a parent who wished to take a decision under the CFA 2014 on behalf of a young person but was being challenged by a local authority about their right to do so.
 A parent would be expected to explain the basis of their belief that the young person lacked capacity and an assessment might help them to do so.
 Such an assessment may not be necessary in all cases, depending on the other evidence available to support the parent's belief.

 Published: 11th April, 2018